Torstenson War

 The Torstenson War (Note: Torstenssonfejden; Torstensonska kriget.
-Also known as the Hannibal controversy or Hannibal War (Hannibalfeiden) after Norwegian governor-general Hannibal Sehested), 1643 to 1645, was fought between Sweden and Denmark–Norway.
+Also known as the Dano-Swedish War of 1643–1645 and the Hannibal controversy or Hannibal War (Hannibalfeiden) after governor-general of Norway, Hannibal Sehested.), 1643 to 1645, was fought between Sweden and Denmark–Norway.
 The name derives from Swedish general Lennart Torstenson, and it is considered a related conflict of the Thirty Years' War.

-Denmark-Norway had withdrawn from the Thirty Years' War in the 1629 Treaty of Lübeck.
-After its victories in the war, Sweden felt it had to attack Denmark-Norway due to its advantageous geographical position in relation to Sweden.
+Denmark–Norway had withdrawn from the Thirty Years' War in the 1629 Treaty of Lübeck.
+After its victories in the war, Sweden felt it had to attack Denmark–Norway due to its advantageous geographical position in relation to Sweden.
 Sweden invaded in a short two-year war.
-In the Second Treaty of Brömsebro (1645), which concluded the war, Denmark-Norway had to make huge territorial concessions and exempt Sweden from the Sound Dues, de facto acknowledging the end of the Danish-Norwegian dominium maris baltici.
-Danish-Norwegian efforts to reverse this result in the Second Northern, Scanian and Great Northern wars failed.
+In the Second Treaty of Brömsebro (1645), which concluded the war, Denmark–Norway had to make huge territorial concessions and exempt Sweden from the Sound Dues, de facto acknowledging the end of the Danish-Norwegian, and the start of the Swedish, dominium maris baltici.
+Dano–Norwegian efforts to reverse this result in the Second Northern, Scanian and Great Northern wars failed.

 Background

 Sweden had been highly successful in the Thirty Years' War, having defeated Imperial armies in Germany and seen substantial victories under Gustavus Adolphus and after his death, under the leadership of Count Axel Oxenstierna, Lord High Chancellor of Sweden.
 At the same time, Sweden was continually threatened by Denmark–Norway, which almost completely encircled Sweden from the south (Blekinge, Scania and Halland), the west (Bohuslän) and the north-west (Jämtland and Härjedalen).
 The Danish Sound Dues were also a continuing source of irritation and a contributing factor to the war.
-In the spring of 1643 the Swedish Privy Council determined that their military strength made territorial gains at the expense of Denmark-Norway feasible.
+In the spring of 1643 the Swedish Privy Council determined that their military strength made territorial gains at the expense of Denmark–Norway feasible.
 The Council drew up the plan for war and directed a surprise multi-front attack on Denmark in May.

-Prelude

-Swedish Field Marshal Lennart Torstensson was ordered to march against Denmark.
-Proceeding from Moravia, his forces entered Danish territory in Holstein on 12 December and by the end of January 1644 the Jutland peninsula was in his possession.
-In February 1644, the recently released Swedish Field Marshal Gustav Horn with an army of 10,600 men occupied most of the Danish provinces of Scania, Halland and Blekinge, except for the fortress towns of Malmø and Kristianstad.